sash/jqueryui-init/README.md

 Features:
 ---------
-* Assigning data-ui-tabs attrubute to the div that holds your ul and tab divs is all you need to setup the tabs widget
+* Assigning data-ui-tabs attrubute (for instance) to the div that holds your ul and tab divs is all you need to setup the tabs widget
 * Supports all of the current standart widgets and can be easily configured to support your custom widgets
-* When loading html with ajax, call trigger('ui-update') on the element that holds the new dom, and all widgets will be initialized
+* When loading html with ajax, call trigger('uiinit') on the element that holds the new dom, and all widgets will be initialized

 > Example: